Untitled

 18 × 24 inches

-Gerald Jackson (b.
-1936; Chicago, Illinois) lives and works in Jersey City, New Jersey.
-Jackson’s history was outlined in an expansive and essential 2012 interview with his friend, the artist Stanley Whitney published as part of BOMB magazine’s ongoing digital Oral History Project.
+Jackson’s history was outlined in an expansive—and essential—2012 interview with his friend, the artist Stanley Whitney, published as a part of BOMB Magazine’s ongoing Oral History Project, which is available on BOMB’s website.

 Recent reviews of Jackson’s exhibitions have been featured in The New York Times, The New Yorker, New York Magazine, Hyperallergic, and Frieze.